dbckr/gigachat/Readme.md

 - Allow message headers (stuff up to and including username) to split between rows properly
 - Ability to open/navigate browser to a stream
 - ~Detect ASCII art and new line appropiately regardless of width~
+- Combo tooltip to show list of users
+- DGG oauth issue - application oauth flow tokens not working but login keys created directly on DGG site work